 Why things go wrong

-Do you run into difficulty, get into trouble or have problems almost every day?
-Have you ever wondered why things don't always work out the way you’d like them to?
+Do you sometimes run into difficulty or get into trouble?
+Do you seem to have problems every day?
+Have you ever wondered why things didn't work out the way you wanted them to?

 The daily struggles and snags we get caught up in are a normal part of everyday life; they are part of the imperfect world we live in.
 People let us down or misunderstand us.
 The things we use don't always work as we want them to and they don't last forever.
 Yet these everyday problems aren’t huge barriers that completely block our way in life; they are more like obstacles we can jump over or find a way around.

 There are so many things that can go wrong every day.
 Sometimes, one has a day when everything seems to go wrong.
 Even the little things seem far worse than they really are and you end up having a really bad day.

 Does God know about these 'little' things?
 Does He care?
 The Bible says that God can make something good come out of every situation for those who love Him (read Romans 8:28).

 You may be thinking: I know that things sometimes go wrong and that bad things happen.
 But it's different when I mess things up—when it's my fault and I'm the one to blame.